 As seen in this article, managing projects can be quite a challenge!
 When working in this Software Development field, some critical issues can arise.
 We classified them into three categories to ease the understanding and find solutions.
 Let's dive in!

+● Scope Slide in Project Management.
 It's essential to define the project's scope from the beginning.
 Don’t forget to get all documents and requirements from scratch.
 To avoid scope slippage, try to get involved with stakeholders.
 It’s essential to know their needs precisely and understand your expectations.
 This mechanism saves time, money, and drastic changes during the project.
 Also, stay focused on the initial plan!
 Constant change requests can create higher costs and setbacks.

+● Bad Communication in Project Management.
 Communication can be a main problem leading to project delays and decline.
 To overcome a lousy communication streak, you can start by asking stakeholders what type of communication they prefer, especially how they prefer to receive the transmission and the other elements.
 Consider assertive and, above all, physical communication with stakeholders and team members.
 Thanks to body language, communication in person or through video calls enhances deep understanding.
 Also, create a communication plan!
 Requesting feedback from team members and stakeholders helps to keep the communication plan on.

+● Financial Setbacks in Project Management.
 According to Wellington, at least 43% of companies complete their projects within budget.
 A project must have a balance between time and the initial budget.
 We must remember the value of stocks and long-term financial success.
 Some adverse conditions include overspending, bad expense tracking, and higher-cost risk management.

 You should start by documenting risks, costs, and benefits to solve these problems.
 Further, expenses must go through prior notifications to Demonstrate costs.
 Since the Project Manager approves the prices and budget, it’s vital to manage the reserve properly.
 You can also study the extra costs and prevent such expenses in future projects!